What Is Cava? Spanish Sparkling Wine, Styles & Pairings

 Selecting & Tasting Cava: What to Expect

 Given all the information above, choosing a bottle of Cava might seem overwhelming.
-It’s a lot to handle between Cavas produced in different regions, Corpinnat, Classic Penedes, and the varying sweetness or aging requirements.
+It’s a lot to handle, with Cavas produced in different regions, Corpinnat, Clàssic Penedès, and varying sweetness or aging requirements.
 If you are looking for a lighter, crisper style of sparkling wine, Cava de Guarda is the way to go with its bright citrus acidity and notes of stone fruits.
-If you want a more bodied, bready/nutty profile, a Reserva or Gran Reserva will provide a more complex profile due to the longer aging on the lees.
-Regarding sweetness level, Extra Brut and Brut Cavas will be your most versatile choices; however, depending on what you are eating, try a sweeter or dryer bottle.
+If you want a more-bodied, bready/nutty profile, a Reserva or Gran Reserva will provide a more complex profile due to longer aging on the lees.
+Regarding sweetness level, Extra Brut and Brut Cavas will be your most versatile choices; however, depending on what you are eating, try a sweeter or drier bottle.

 Vintage vs. Non-vintage?